joshbav/2k8s/README.md

 11. Install an SSH key to the workstation via ssh-add, if it exists

+12. Start kubectl proxy and rewuire you to open a second terminal window.

+13. Start your browser with www.apache.test and www.nginx.test and the K8s dashboard.

 Your existing kubectl config file will be moved to /tmp/kubectl-config

 Your existing /etc/hosts will be backed up to /tmp/hosts before being modified with new entries for www.apache.test and www.nginx.test